-- Peer Tutoring, which is available on a first-come, first-served basis for a maximum of one hour per session, minimum of one-half hour at peak times.
+- Peer Tutoring, which is available on a first-come, first-served basis for a maximum of one hour per session.
 Scheduled appointments are recommended.
 Math and English tutors are scheduled daily, other classes are subject to availability.
 Tutoring appointments are limited to SSC students for currently registered credit classes only.

 - Peer proofreading at scheduled times for class papers.

 - Small group tutoring for specific courses.

 - Speed reading software for Reading class students.